ironwolf86/RP4Win/README.md

 | sega cd | `C:\RP4Win\RetroArch\system\us_scd1_9210.bin` (or rename to bios_CD_U.bin) **OR** <br/>`C:\RP4Win\RetroArch\system\eu_mcd1_9210.bin` (or rename to bios_CD_E.bin) **OR** <br/>`C:\RP4Win\RetroArch\system\jp_mcd1_9112.bin` (or rename to bios_CD_J.bin) *for Europe and Japan respectively* |
 | Sega Saturn | `C:\RP4Win\RetroArch\system\saturn_bios.bin` |

-#### Once the automated installer is done simply double click the EmulationStation icon on your desktop

 ---

 # The List Of Features Is As Follows: